 \section{Related Work}

 \textbf{Anomaly detection} can be categorized into several paradigms.
 Most commonly they are divided in reconstructive~\cite{zavrtanik2021reconstruction,ae-ssim}, discriminative~\cite{zavrtanik2021draem,zavrtanik2022dsr,liu2023simplenet,fuvcka2025transfusion} and embedding-based methods~\cite{roth2022towards, defard2021padim}.
 Reconstructive approaches~\cite{batzner2024efficientad, pirnay2022inpainting} are trained to reconstruct anomaly-free images.
-Since the learnt models never see anomalous examples, the assumption is that such examples will be poorly reconstructed, making them detectable by reconstruction error.
-Discriminative methods~\cite{supersimplenetv2,salad} are trained with synthetic anomalies under the assumption that this will gemeralise well to actual anomalies.
-Embedding-based methods~\cite{deng2022anomaly, zhou2024msflow} fit a simple normality model, such as a coreset, on top of the features extracted from a pretrained encoder.
+Since the learnt models never see anomalous examples, it is assumed that they will be poorly reconstructed, making them detectable via reconstruction error.
+Discriminative methods~\cite{supersimplenetv2,salad} are trained with synthetic anomalies under the assumption that this will generalise well to actual anomalies.
+Embedding-based methods~\cite{deng2022anomaly, zhou2024msflow,fuvcka2026objectcore} fit a simple normality model, such as a coreset, on top of the features extracted from a pretrained encoder.

 \textbf{Training from generated data} is common in solving or evaluating text-based tasks~\cite{borisov2022languagesyn,whitehouse2023llmpoweredsyn,yoo-etal-2021-gpt3mix-leveragingsyn,preda2024supporting}.
 It has also started being adapted in computer vision in areas such as video generation~\cite{Zhao_2025_ICCV} and dynamic scene reconstruction~\cite{Chen_2025_ICCV}, but has not yet seen widespread usage.
 For training data generation, powerful diffusion models~\cite{rombach2022high} or flow-matching~\cite{esser2024scaling} approaches are commonly used~\cite{karazija2024diffusion,liu2024can,kupyn2024dataset}.
 In \cite{liu2024can}, a diffusion model is utilised to generate samples according to a set of labels for out-of-distribution object detection.
-The method focuses on outlier generation, encompassing different object classes, but overlooks near-in-distribution cases.
+The method focuses on outlier generation across different object classes but overlooks near-in-distribution cases.